damonto/telmo/README.md

 The file is also written back when you update modem settings in the UI, so it must be writable by the Sigmo process.

+### Config Files

+- `configs/config.example.toml`: starting point for a fresh install.
+- `config.toml`: runtime config used by `-config`/`--config`.
+This file is updated when you change modem settings in the UI.
+- `init/systemd/sigmo.service`: systemd unit example.
+- `init/supervisor/supervisord.conf`: supervisor example.

+### Config Reference

 ```toml
 [app]
   environment = "production"